Free treatment usually worth over $2000! Dogs with Inflammatory Bowel Disease (IBD) required for clinical trial

 Unfortunately, IBD encompasses multiple processes and part of the difficulty in treating the disease in dogs is trying to figure out the responsible cause.
 IBD can be due to a response to something in the diet, a change in the type or numbers of gut bacteria or some other substance in the gut.
 Genetics also plays a role, which is why some breeds of dogs are more likely to present with this disease.

-In this study, we will be assessing the bacteria that are present in your dog’s small intestine and faeces at the time of diagnosis, and then in its faeces as we initiate and optimise treatment.
+Current methods for diagnosing IBD in dogs can be tedious and time-consuming and biopsies alone cannot determine the most suitable treatment.
+This study will be assessing the bacteria that are present in your dog’s small intestine and faeces at the time of diagnosis, and then in the faeces as we initiate and optimise treatment.
 In addition, we will look to identify the function of those bacteria, how your dog responds to those bacteria and whether there is any change in the body’s normal inflammatory response.

 - No recent treatment with antibiotics or prednisolone

-- Able to visit for re-assessments after the first visit every 2-4 weeks until clinical remission.
-Your last visit will be 3 months after clinical remission.
+- Able to travel to U-Vet Hospital in Werribee for initial assessment, then regularly until clinical remission.
+The final visit will be 3 months after remission.